mathjax/MathJax-docs/options/safe.rst

 The `ui/safe` component provides a means of filtering the various attributes of the mathematics on the page so that certain limitations on their content is enforced.
-This allows you to prevent ``javascript:`` or ``data:`` URLs from appearing in :attr:`href` attributes, for example, which would otherwise cause potential security issues.
+For example, this allows you to prevent ``javascript:`` or ``data:`` URLs from appearing in :attr:`href` attributes that might otherwise cause potential security issues.
+This extension is designed to support sites that allow users to enter mathematics that is viewed by others, as, for example, in a question-and-answer website, or a blog with user comments.

 All mathematics processed by MathJax is converted into an internal MathML structure, regardless of its initial format in the page.
 The